There are so many things to do in Florence in May, this guide will help you choose the best ones for you.

 The rainy season should be over by now and the Italian sunshine is waiting to be taken advantage of.

-The colors of May are echoed in flag throwing ceremonies, flower homages, and even an ice cream festival (what better way to welcome summer?).
+The colors of May are echoed in flag throwing ceremonies, flower homages, and even an open air festival market (what better way to welcome summer?).